View and manage devices

 Filter.
 Use the left panel filter in the Devices page to limit what items are displayed, so that you can focus on the information that is important to you.
 Using the filter panel, you can specify your criteria in the following areas:

 - Features.
-Physical or Emulator device, and Phone or Tablet.
+Physical or Emulator device, Phone or Tablet

 - Connector.
 The connector whose devices you want to display.